Raccoon0305/2019_spring_gt/README.md

    format: (head, tail, weight, capability(always be 1 if simple graph)) a b 100 1 example like graph_in.txt
+4. Start point is the head of the first edge in .txt example, a is the start point amd at the end we must go back to it in graph_in.txt

 Method:
 1. Find out vertices whose indegree is not equal to out degree